root4root/tuninetd/README.md

 For more information about routing and configuring net devices, please check official documentation.

 *!
-Notice, that the modern Linux distributions periodically send 'icmpv6 router solicitation' packets, which, probably, doesn't make sense on tun interfaces, but cause tuninetd state changing (call of 'start' script).*
+Notice, that the modern Linux distributions periodically send 'icmpv6 router solicitation' packets, which, probably, doesn't make sense in your case, but cause tuninetd state changing (call of 'start' script).*

 ### License:
 MIT